eduardojsc18/eduardojsc18/README.md

 </p>

 <p align="left">
-  💌 Caso precise entrar em contato, segue as formas: ⤵️
+  💌 If you need to get in touch, here are the ways: ⤵️
 </p>

 <p align="left">